arakhmati/air-hockey/README.md

 # Air Hockey Game Simulator
 This simulator was created in order to train a machine learning model that can play air hockey.
 It can be used to generate data for supervised learning models and it can also be used as an environment for training reinforcement learning agents.
 ### Prerequisites
-I would recommend using Anaconda3 Python distribution because that's the only environment the program was tested in.
-You can download it from: [https://www.anaconda.com/download/](https://www.anaconda.com/download/)
+I recommend using Anaconda3 Python distribution.
+You can download it from: [https://www.anaconda.com/download/]
 ## Installing
 Clone the repository and install it as a python module:
 ```